x65han/ai2/report.md

 | dufooku2    |    5 |                0 | The impact of current and future control measures on the spread of COVID-19 in Germany |

 > Topic 9's question prompt is "how has COVID-19 affected Canada?"
 It seems like HNSW does a poor job finding relevant documents for this topic.
 It's really a hit or miss, but HNSW believes that these are the top 5 related documents to topic 9.
 Docs with rank 1, 3 & 5 are irrelevant since it's talking about other countries such as USA and Germany.
 HNSW believes its relevant since it's talking about how COVID-19 has affected other countries.
 I'm guessing here the word vector embedding for Canada is very close to USA and Germany since these are all country related words.
 But with HNSW, there's no way to emphasis that we value the term "Canada" more than "the influence of COVID".
 SPECTER embedding is great at capturing the essense of documents' meaning in vectors; we can't argue that it's wrong in this case.
 HNSW is not wrong either for calculating a simple L2 distance between two vectors.
 Maybe we need to utilize the embedding in a more fine-tune way to control the definition of relevancy to improve the performance of this method for round 3.

+# Personal Reflection

+This is my first round of TREC COVID.
+Throughout this process, I was quite confused with what's going on and how different pieces fit together.
+Looking back, I have a much clearer picture now with what to expect, what to do and what to focus on for the next round.
+Hopefully, I can start to make some suggestions on our approach and critically analyze why A performs better than B.

+I spent half a day today to replicate covid.sim, which is a strong signal for better software engineering practice.
+I need to improve my file/variable naming and organize my folder structure better (especially when running many experiment that are very similar but with different parameters).

+Special thanks to Rodrigo and Prof. Lin for guiding me through this process.

+Onward to round 3 🚀